Report an accessibility problem

 Additional Application Information

 An applicant whose native language is not English (regardless of current residency) and has not graduated from an institution of higher learning in the United States must provide proof of English proficiency.
-Applications will not be processed without valid proof of English proficiency.
-More information about English proficiency requirements can be found the school website.
-Please note that official scores must be sent to ASU in order for the application to be processed.
+Applications are not processed without valid proof of English proficiency.
+Applicants should note that official scores must be sent to ASU for the application to be processed.

 Tuition information